codematch-llm/benchmark/README.md

 Out of these three steps, **only the first two are implemented in this repository**:
 - Step 1: Dataset Creation - additional information can be found in the `data` [folder](https://github.com/codematch-llm/benchmark/tree/main/data) in this repository.
 - Step 2: Benchmark Development - we will delve into this here.

-### Purpose

-The primary goal of the benchmark is to evaluate several LLMs and compare their performance in:

-1. **Direct Clone Comparison Test**: Measuring similarity between pairs of code snippets.
-2. **Global Clone Search**: Identifying the closest original code snippets from a database for given clones.

-By observing the outputs in the generated CSVs, we can decide which model is best suited for the final production system.

 ---